-The statistics about Northwest Arkansas tell the story of the region’s amazing high quality of life, its impressive business community and its remarkable schools.
-Low unemployment rates, impressive job growth, rapid population growth and increasing diversity are hallmarks of Northwest Arkansas.
+The statistics about Northwest Arkansas tell the story of the region’s robust growth and its impressive business community.
+Low unemployment rates, significant job growth, rapid population growth and increasing diversity are hallmarks of Northwest Arkansas.

-We wanted to use this space to create a unique profile of Northwest Arkansas, combining statistics you’d expect to learn about a region as well as a few others that we dug deep to figure out.
+We use this page to create a unique, stats-filled profile of Northwest Arkansas, combining the statistics you’d expect to learn about a region as well as a few others that we dug deep to figure out.
 We update this information regularly, and we think you’ll like what you see.

 Northwest Arkansas MSA